-As Craig Sutton weaves his way through John Deere’s Technology and Innovation Center’s (MTIC) Additive Manufacturing Lab (MTIC) in Moline, Illinois, his excitement about advancements in the additive manufacturing technology – also known as 3D printing – is evident.
+As Craig Sutton weaves his way through John Deere’s Technology and Innovation Center’s (MTIC) Additive Manufacturing Lab (MTIC) in Moline, Illinois, his excitement about advancements in the technology – also known as 3D printing – is evident.

 He moves from machine to machine, prototype part to prototype part.
 He points to what looks like a garage sale table covered with highly-sophisticated ideas.
 In this age of 3D printing, the table is full of them – and that’s one of the appeals of this ever-evolving technology.